Reality TV World People News Ratings News Scheduling News Application News Spoiler News

 Canadian Idol (Courtesy Wikipedia, the free encyclopedia)

-Canadian Idol is a reality television show on the Canadian television network CTV, based on the popular British show Pop Idol and its American counterpart American Idol.
-The show is a competition to find the most talented young singer in Canada.
-It is hosted by Ben Mulroney.
+Canadian Idol was a Canadian reality television competition show which aired on CTV, based on the British show Pop Idol.
+The show was a competition to find the most talented young singer in Canada, and was hosted by Ben Mulroney.
 Jon Dore was the "roving reporter" for the first three seasons (appearing in comedy skits throughout the show).
-Elena Juatco assumed the role for season four, and Dave Kerr has the role in season five.
+Elena Juatco (a season 2 contestant) assumed the role for season four, Dave Kerr had the role in season five and Jully Black in season six.

-The show begins with a cross-Canada tour in which singers audition in front of four judges: Jake Gold, Sass Jordan of Montreal, Quebec, Zack Werner of Winnipeg, Manitoba, and Farley Flex of Ajax, Ontario.
-Eventually the performers are narrowed down to 10 finalists (11 in season one due to a near-tie), with each competitor performing live.
-Viewers have two hours following the broadcast of the show to phone in their votes for their favourite competitor.
-On the following night's episode (live again), the competitor with the fewest votes is sent home.
-After the final two perform, viewers have more than two hours to vote.
-The next day (or five days later in season 4), the competitor with the most votes is declared the winner.
-The show is taped at the John Bassett Theatre in Toronto, Ontario.
+The show began with a cross-Canada tour in which singers audition in front of four judges: Jake Gold of Toronto, Sass Jordan of Montreal, Quebec, Zack Werner of Winnipeg, Manitoba, and Farley Flex of Ajax, Ontario.
+Eventually the performers were narrowed down to 10 finalists (11 in season one due to a near-tie), with each competitor performing live.
+Viewers had two hours following the broadcast of the show to phone in their votes for their favourite competitor.
+On the following night's episode (live again), the competitor with the fewest votes was sent home.
+After the final two perform, viewers had more than two hours to vote.
+The next day (five days later in season 4; two days later in season 6), the competitor with the most votes was declared the winner.
+The show was taped at the John Bassett Theatre in Toronto, Ontario.

 In the first season, which debuted on June 9, 2003, Ryan Malcolm of Kingston, Ontario won, with Gary Beals of Dartmouth, Nova Scotia coming in second.
 Malcolm released his debut album entitled "Home" in October 2003, which included his first single from Canadian Idol: "Something More".
 In fact, eight members of the Season One Top 11 have now released their own solo albums, including Gary Beals, Billy Klippert, Audrey De Montigny, Jenny Gear, Toya Alexis, Mikey Bustos, and Karen-Lee Batten.
 Auditions were held in Toronto, Montreal, Vancouver, Ottawa, Calgary, Winnipeg, Halifax, and St. John's.